 Most of your contact about your training with be with your Training Adviser, so do take some time to get to know them!

-Each District has a Local Training Manager – in Bournemouth this is Angie Blanchard.
-The Local Training Manager supports local Training Advisers and keeps the Managers in the District up to date.
+Each District has Local Training Managers – in Bournemouth these are John Bradley (firstname.lastname@example.org) and David Winson (email@example.com).
+The Local Training Managers support local Training Advisers and keep the Managers in the District up to date.
 Local Training Managers also manage delivery of local courses, such as the “Getting Started” modules.
 They also liaise with the Appointments Advisory Committee and with the wider Training Team.

 key points about the Adult Training scheme:

 - you only do what is needed for your role

 - it’s tailored to you, what you know, how you learn, how you Scout

 - it’s modular so you can fit it around your commitments

 - you get the personal support of a Training Adviser

 - it’s about doing, you demonstrate skills and knowledge in practice – we call it validation